SlushSkull/registration-form-html-to-access/README.md

 1. Clone or download zip file and extract it in a folder.
 2. Install flask and pyodbc using `pip install flask` and `pip install pyodbc` in your terminal/cmd.
 3. Open two instances of terminal/cmd and type `python app.py` in one of them and `python retrieval.py --app` in the other one.
 (Alternatively, use pycharm, it allows for both files to run at the same time.)
 4. Two HTML files will open in your web browser.
-Fill out the form and click on the **Submit** button.
+Fill out the form and click on the **Sign up** button.
 5. If successful, a text file called `login.txt` will be created with the data from the fields entered in the web browser.
 The Access file `UserLogins.accdb` will also have the data in it.
 6. For Database retrieval, click on the button which is in the center of the web page.